 - Take risks: Make a list of the things you’ve always wanted to do — singing lessons, an art class, learning a new language.
+With so many opportunities available online today, you can practice from the confines of your home.
 Tell your family what you’re planning to do, what you will need from them, and do it.

 - Nurture yourself: We live extremely busy lives, and it’s impossible to accomplish everything.
 Recognize and acknowledge your own needs.